xbeat/Machine-Learning/README.md

 Introduction to Data Augmentation in NLP

 Data augmentation is a technique used to increase the diversity and size of training data by creating modified versions of existing data.
 In Natural Language Processing (NLP), this helps build more robust models that can generalize better to unseen data.

+## Linear Algebra Fundamentals for Quant Finance and ML

+Vectors and Vector Operations in NumPy

+Linear algebra operations in quantitative finance start with vectors representing asset returns, prices, or risk factors.
+NumPy provides efficient tools for vector calculations essential in portfolio management and risk analysis through its ndarray object and vectorized operations.

 ## Master Probability Distributions with Python